cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 - **Done** (_default_, 'Done' category)
 - **Won't Do** (_custom_, 'Done' category)

-Now, assuming that this project is already set up with native Jira Cloud integration in the Cobalt application.
-The native Jira Cloud integration does the following:
+Assuming that this project is already set up with the native Jira Cloud integration in the Cobalt application, the native Jira Cloud integration does the following:

 ![Native Jira Cloud configuration](/integrations/Jira-Cloud-migration-native-jira-cloud-configuration.png "Native Jira Cloud configuration")

-1. In the _Native Jira Cloud_ project
-1. Create a **Task** Jira issue
+1. Creates a **Task** Jira issue for a finding when it is moved to the Pending Fix state

     > ℹ️ The **Task** can be created via auto-push if configured for the pentest or manually from the pentest finding page.

-1. When a pentest finding is submitted and is in the **Pending Fix** state.
 1. Update the pentest finding to the **Ready for Retest** state when the Jira **Task** status changes to **Acceptance Testing**.
 1. Update the pentest finding to the **Accepted Risk** state when the Jira **Task** status changes to **Won't Do**.